Mississauga—Erin Mills (federal electoral district)

 Mississauga—Erin Mills is a federal electoral district in Ontario.
 It encompasses a portion of Ontario formerly included in the electoral district of Mississauga—Erindale.

 Mississauga—Erin Mills was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.
+It came into effect upon the call of the 42nd Canadian federal election, held on 19 October 2015.

+Following the 2022 Canadian federal electoral redistribution, the riding lost all of its territory east of Erin Mills Parkway that is north of the 403 to Mississauga—Streetsville.
+This change came into effect upon the 2025 Canadian federal election.